diwu/DWURecyclingAlert/README.md

 A drop-in tool that monitors UITableViewCell, UICollectionViewCell and UITableViewHeaderFooterView rendering performance on the fly.

-* Detects non-recycled UIView, CALayer and UIImage objects inside UITableViewCell, UICollectionViewCell and UITableViewHeaderFooterView.
+* Detects non-recycled UIView, CALayer and UIImage objects inside UITableViewCell, UICollectionViewCell, UITableViewHeaderFooterView and UICollectionReusableView(as header & footer).
-* Displays the time it takes to go through `cellForRowAtIndexPath:` in each UITableViewCell, UICollectionViewCell and UITableViewHeaderFooterView, in milliseconds.
+* Displays the time it takes to go through `cellForRowAtIndexPath:` in each UITableViewCell, UICollectionViewCell, UITableViewHeaderFooterView and UICollectionReusableView(as header & footer), in milliseconds.
-* Displays the time it takes to go through customized `[UIView drawRect:]` in each UITableViewCell, UICollectionViewCell and UITableViewHeaderFooterView, in milliseconds.
+* Displays the time it takes to go through customized `[UIView drawRect:]` in each UITableViewCell, UICollectionViewCell, UITableViewHeaderFooterView and UICollectionReusableView(as header & footer), in milliseconds.
-* Support for UICollectionReusableView coming soon.
-Stay tuned.

 #Usage
 Step 1: Drop [DWURecyclingAlert.m][code] into your project.